BLOG

 Rating: 3.25

-Camp Long is a hidden gem, a 68-acre enclave in West Seattle featuring old growth forest, wildlife, a variety of hiking trails, rock climbing, ropes courses, camping, and environmental education.
+Camp Long is a hidden gem, a 68-acre enclave in West Seattle featuring old-growth forests, wildlife, a variety of hiking trails, rock climbing, ropes courses, camping, and environmental education.

 2300 Arboretum Dr